Seravo/wordpress/README.md

 Brought to you by [Seravo.com](https://seravo.com).

 A WordPress project layout for use with Git, Composer and Nginx.
-It also includes a configs for an opinionated Vagrant box.
+It also includes a config for an opinionated Vagrant box.

 This same project layout is used by default on all [Seravo.com](https://seravo.com) instances for easy deployment workflow.
 Contents of this repository equals to what you would have on the server in the directory /data/wordpress/.